 Human beings are a transitional species, part animal and part divine consciousness.
 As animals, we are finite in space (our physical being) and time (birth to death).
-As divine, we are one with the light (some call this God) and its manifestations, the universe; infinite in space and time and eternal.
+As divine, we are one with the light and its manifestations, the universe; infinite in space and time; eternal.
 This realization is enlightenment.

 We are born as animal consciousness and as we develop we can access divine consciousness; sometimes for short moments, sometimes for much of the time.
 However, we cannot be fully liberated from animal consciousness as it is the cost being in bodily form; so we all toggle back and forth.
 As such, even those who are enlightened much of the time are still animals some of the time.
 As animals, they may act in ways we don’t associate with enlightened beings.
 They may get intoxicated, lie, cheat or be abusive to others.
 Such behavior has resulted in the shaming and dismissal from leadership roles of many presumably spiritual/enlightened masters.

 That said, the faces or characteristics of enlightened beings are:

 Gratitude.
 They are grateful for their circumstances, however dire, as they know that their circumstances could always be worse.

 Optimism.
 They know that in time their circumstances will improve as the present will always be better than the past.

 Forgiveness.
 They forgive all who have not done right by them as what’s past is past.
 They don’t seek retribution.
 They may however feel that whoever has not done right by them might not do right by them again and avoid that person.

 Laughter.
 They find much of how others think and act as funny; funny as odd; funny as laughable.
 What’s funny is others taking their illusionary selves seriously.